Top of the page

-After surgery to insert a feeding tube, you'll have a 15 to 30 centimetre tube coming out of your belly.
+After surgery to insert a feeding tube, you'll have a 15 to 30 centimetre (6 to 12 inch) tube coming out of your belly.
 The tube is about the same width as a pen.

 There are different ways the tube can be used for feeding.
 Your doctor will help you decide which is best for you and how often feedings should occur.

-It's important that the food you use for tube feeding have the right blend of nutrients for you.
+It's important that the food you use for tube feeding has the right blend of nutrients for you.
 And the food needs to be the correct thickness so the tube doesn't clog.
-For most people, a milk shake-type of formula works best for tube feeding.
+For most people, a liquid formula that you can buy in a can works best for tube feeding.
 Your doctor or dietitian will help you find the right formula to use.